dr-jam/GameplayProgramming/CodeReview.md

 # Code Review #
 ## Description ##

 For this assignment, you will be giving feedback on the completeness of assignment one.
 In order to to do so, we will be giving you a rubric to give feedback on.
+For the feedback, please give positive criticism and suggestions on how to fix segments of code.

 If there are any questions at any point, please email the TA.